Micro Grants Program

 4. Grant applications will be awarded based on availability of program funding and evaluation using evaluation criteria included in this application.

 5. These are reimbursable grants.
 Closeout packages must provide necessary documentation per each category before reimbursement is issued.
-All closeout packages, materials, bills and/or invoices provided as proof of completion must be submitted to WAC by October 31, 2019 in order to receive reimbursement.
+All closeout packages, materials, bills and/or invoices provided as proof of completion must be submitted to WAC by the date provided in approval letter in order to receive reimbursement.

 7. In order to receive the grant award, applicants must submit W9, receipts, invoices and other proper documentation following requirements described for each grant category.